everthinq/CasperJS-parser/README.md

 ## DESCRIPTION

-This project parses [http://www.prokatpalatok.ru/](http://www.prokatpalatok.ru/) for items and creates JSON files.
+This project parses [http://www.prokatpalatok.ru/](http://www.prokatpalatok.ru/) for items and creates JSON file.

 ## HOW TO RUN